ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L.md

 _Daniel:_
  Hello and welcome, everyone.
- This is physics.
- As information processing Session 4 on communicating observers.
+ This is Physics as Information Processing, Session 4, on Communicating Observers.
- It's the 10th of August 2023.
+ It's the 10th of August, 2023.
- Chris looking forward to this lecture.
+ Chris, looking forward to this lecture!

  Off to you.